-Roger L. Simpson, MD, MBA, FACS is the director of the LIPSG Center for Facial Paralysis and the president of Long Island Plastic Surgical Group.
+Roger L. Simpson, MD, MBA, FACS is the director of the LIPSG Center for Facial Paralysis.
 He has been a partner with the practice since 1980 and has been certified by the American Board of Surgery and the American Board of Plastic Surgery.
 Dr. Simpson is a graduate of the University of Brussels School of Medicine (Magna Cum Laude), and completed his residencies in General Surgery and Plastic Surgery at Nassau University Medical Center in East Meadow, NY.

 Dr. Simpson completed a prestigious fellowship in Hand Surgery at the Roosevelt Hospital Center in New York City under the tutelage of J. William Littler, MD and Richard Eaton, MD and achieved the Certificate of Added Qualification in Hand Surgery.